Echinacea is a herb that grows wild in parts of North America. In Europe people use it as a herbal supplement.

-Dosages may vary because a variety of different species are used in tinctures, tablets and liquids and so there is no standard dose.
-Tinctures must be made with a minimum of 45% alcohol in order to work.
+Dosages may vary because of different species in tinctures, tablets and liquids.
+So there is no standard dose.

-Some herbalists say that you shouldn’t take echinacea for longer than 8 weeks because of side effects.
+Some herbalists say you shouldn’t take echinacea for longer than 8 weeks.
+This is due to possible side effects.
 But a study in Cardiff in 2012 seemed to show that it is safe to take for up to 4 months.

 You can also buy echinacea ointment to help heal skin wounds.
 Echinacea injections are available in some European countries but not in America.

-In Europe it is important to buy only products that are registered under the Traditional Herbal Remedies (THR) scheme.
-Remedies that are registered under the scheme have a THR mark and symbol on the packaging.
-THR products have been tested for quality and safety.
+In Europe, only buy registered products under the Traditional Herbal Remedies (THR) scheme.
+Registered remedies under the scheme have a THR mark and symbol on the packaging.
+THR products have had tests for quality and safety.

-Echinacea is generally safe to take and serious side effects seem rare.
+Echinacea is generally safe to take, and severe side effects seem rare.

 The more common side effects of echinacea include: